cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-set-session-authorization.md

 ## Compatibility

 The SQL standard allows some other expressions to appear in place of the literal rolename, but these options are not important in practice.
-Greenplum Database allows identifier syntax (rolename), which SQL does not.
-SQL does not allow this command during a transaction; Greenplum Database does not make this restriction.
-The `SESSION` and `LOCAL` modifiers are a Greenplum Database extension, as is the `RESET` syntax.
+Cloudberry Database allows identifier syntax (rolename), which SQL does not.
+SQL does not allow this command during a transaction; Cloudberry Database does not make this restriction.
+The `SESSION` and `LOCAL` modifiers are a Cloudberry Database extension, as is the `RESET` syntax.

 ## See Also